bright/new-www/content/blog/child-bounties-on-polkadot-kusama-explained.md

 * Curator’s fee is transferred to a curator.
 * The curator deposit is unreserved.
 * After succeeding, the child bounty instance is removed from the state.

+### 7. Or canceling child bounty

+Parent bounty curator can cancel child bounty when a child bounty is not properly done or in case of changes in the requirements of the child bounty.

+Cancellation of child bounty:

+* Can be done by: a parent bounty curator.
+* Child bounty must be in the “Curator Proposed” or “Active” state.
+* After succeeding, child bounty account funds are transferred to the parent bounty account.
+* If it is possible child bounty curator deposit may be unreserved.
+* Curator deposit is unreserved when child bounty status is “Active”.
+* The call fails and throws a “Pending Payout” error when the child bounty status is “PendingPayout”.
+* After successful cancellation child bounty instance is removed from the state.